-- 1. Participate in collaborative conversations about kindergarten topics and texts with peers, diverse partners, and adults in small and larger groups. - a.
-Follow agreed-upon rules for discussions (e.g., listening to others and taking turns speaking about the topics and texts under discussion). - b.
-Continue a conversation through multiple exchanges. - c.
+1. Participate in collaborative conversations about kindergarten topics and texts with peers, diverse partners, and adults in small and larger groups.

+b.
+Continue a conversation through multiple exchanges.

+- c.
 Seek to understand and communicate with individuals from different cultural backgrounds. - 2.
 Confirm understanding of a text read aloud or information presented orally or through other media by asking and answering questions about key details and requesting clarification if something is not understood. - 3.
 Ask and answer questions in order to seek help, get information, or clarify something that is not understood.